 The half-acre parcel at 19 Elm Street is in the heart of downtown New Haven and has a Walk Score of 95.
 It is approximately two blocks from the State Street rail platform and within walking/biking distance of countless businesses, restaurants, professional/medical services, and entertainment venues.
 The property is accessible from both Elm and State Streets.

-The current vacant building will be demolished, and excavation will allow below-grade parking.
-Street level of the new structure will include retail, offices and 4,900 sf of tenant amenity space.
-The remaining floors will accommodate a total of 96 market-rate dwellings in a mix of studios, 1-bedroom, and 2-bedroom apartments.
+The current vacant building will be demolished.
+The new structure will include retail, offices and tenant amenity space as well as 96 market-rate dwellings in a mix of studios, 1-bedroom, and 2-bedroom apartments.

-Residents will have access to a 1,700 sf rooftop deck with covered trellis as well as various common spaces.
+Residents will have access to a rooftop deck as well as various common spaces.
 Planned interior amenities include a fitness center, community room, study, and lobby.